 Business will wax and wane.
 And because no two projects are alike, you must remain flexible by cultivating a freelance support network.
 Use contractors from varied industries and disciplines who can introduce additional expertise and perspective.
 This approach also lets you reduce overhead, minimize risk, and better staff projects to meet clients' needs.

 5. Always be closing.

-With thousands of established, independent, and home-based businesses now vying for visibility, ultimately, partners are buying into you and your vision as much as the actual services.
+With thousands of established, independent, and home-based businesses now vying for visibility, partners are ultimately buying into you and your vision as much as the actual services.
 Presenting a mix of case studies, testimonials, and client showcases can also prove a powerful business driver--prospective employers want to see what you've done, so they know what you're capable of doing.